not-a-genius/spiderSense/README.md

 ## Set the nucleo board hardware
 Follow the schematic you find on [Hackster.io page](https://www.hackster.io/163479/spider-sense-e3912e).
 ## Set the nucleo board code
-1. Compile on [Mbed online compiler](https://ide.mbed.com/compiler/), or on an offline version, the code for nucleo board you can find in folder: " master/'Nucleo board' ".
-Here you can find the main.cpp code file and also the needed custom libraries.
+1. Compile on [Mbed online compiler](https://ide.mbed.com/compiler/), or on an offline version, the code for nucleo board you can find in folder: **master/'Nucleo board'**.
+Here you can find the **"main.cpp"** code file and also the needed custom libraries.
-Now you will have a .bin file with the executable for nucleo board.
+Now you will have a **.bin** file with the executable for nucleo board.

-2. Copy and paste .bin file in the folder of Nucleo board after you have mounted the usb drive.
+2. Copy and paste **.bin** file in the folder of Nucleo board after you have mounted the usb drive.

 3. As soon as you give power to the board the code will be executed.

 ## Set the Android App
-1. On android  studio you have to open the folder of the project you can find here: "master/Android/spiderSense".
+1. On android  studio you have to open the folder of the project you can find here: **master/Android/spiderSense**.
 Then you need to build and run the app on your device (you cannot emulate on android studio a smartphone cause of bluetooth connection requirements).
 To do so:
 2. Connect your phone through usb, give permission to trust your computer